-PO49 No example provided.

-Development avoids locating in a High Value

-Area or a Value Offset Area.
-Where it is not

-practicable or reasonable for development to
+Development avoids locating in a High Value Area or a Value Offset Area.
+Where it is not practicable or reasonable for development to avoid establishing in these areas, development must ensure that:

-avoid establishing in these areas, development must ensure that: a. the quality and integrity of the biodiversity and ecological values inherent to a High Value Area and a Value Offset Area is maintained and not lost or degraded; b. on-site mitigation measures, mechanisms or processes are in place demonstrating the quality and integrity of the biodiversity and ecological values inherent to a High Value Area and a Value Offset Area are maintained.
-For example, this can be achieved through replacement, restoration or rehabilitation planting as part of any proposed covenant, the development of a Vegetation Management Plan, a Fauna Management Plan, and any other on-site mitigation options identified in the Planning scheme policy - Environmental areas.
+- a. the quality and integrity of the biodiversity and ecological values inherent to a High Value Area and a Value Offset Area is maintained and not lost or degraded; - b. on-site mitigation measures, mechanisms or processes are in place demonstrating the quality and integrity of the biodiversity and ecological values inherent to a High Value Area and a Value Offset Area are maintained.
+For example, this can be achieved through replacement, restoration or rehabilitation planting as part of any proposed covenant, the development of a Vegetation Management Plan, a Fauna Management Plan, and any other on-site mitigation options identified in the Planning scheme policy Environmental areas.

 Editor's note - This is not a requirement for an environmental offset under the Environmental Offsets Act 2014.

-PO50 Development provides for safe, unimpeded, convenient and ongoing wildlife movement and establishes and maintains habitat connectivity by: a. retaining habitat trees; b. providing contiguous patches of habitat; c. providing replacement and rehabilitation planting to improve connectivity; d. avoiding the creation of fragmented and isolated patches of habitat; e. providing wildlife movement infrastructure may include refuge poles, tree boulevarding, 'stepping stone' vegetation plantings, unnels, appropriate wildlife fencing, culverts with ledges, underpasses, overpasses, land bridges and rope No example provided: refuge poles, tree boulevarding, 'stepping stone' vegetation plantings, tunnels, appropriate wildlife fencing, culverts with
+Development provides for safe, unimpeded, convenient and ongoing wildlife movement and establishes and maintains habitat connectivity by:

+- a. retaining habitat trees; - b. providing contiguous patches of habitat; - c. providing replacement and rehabilitation planting to improve connectivity; - avoiding the creation of fragmented and isolated patches of habitat; e. providing wildlife movement infrastructure.

+Editor's note - Wildlife movement infrastructure may include refuge poles, tree boulevarding, 'stepping stone' vegetation plantings, tunnels, appropriate wildlife fencing, culverts with ledges, underpasses, overpasses, land bridges and rope bridges.
+Further information is provided in Planning scheme policy - Environmental areas.

+Vegetation clearing and habitat protection

-P051 Development ensures that the biodiversity quality and integrity of habitats is not adversely impacted upon but maintained and protected.
-No example provided.
-PO52 Development does not result in the net loss or degradation of habitat value in a High Value Area or a Value Offset Area.
-Where development does result in the loss or degradation of habitat value, development will: a. rehabilitate, revegetate, restore and enhance an area to ensure it continues to function as a viable and healthy habitat area; b. provide replacement fauna nesting boxes in the event of habitat tree loss in accordance with Planning scheme policy - Environmental areas; c. undertake rehabilitation, revegetation and restoration in accordance with the South East Queensland Ecological Restoration Framework.
-No example provided.
-PO53 Development ensures safe, unimpeded, convenient and ongoing wildlife movement and habitat connectivity by: a. providing contiguous patches of habitat; b. avoiding the creation of fragmented and isolated patches of habitat; c. providing wildlife movement infrastructure; d. providing replacement and rehabilitation planting to improve connectivity.
-No example provided.
-Vegetation clearing and soil resource stabili ty PO54 Development does not: a. result in soil erosion or land degradation; No example provided.
+Development ensures that the biodiversity quality and integrity of habitats is not adversely impacted upon but maintained and protected.

+Development does not result in the net loss or degradation of habitat value in a High Value Area or a Value Offset Area.
+Where development does result in the loss or degradation of habitat value, development will:

+- a. rehabilitate, revegetate, restore and enhance an area to ensure it continues to function as a viable and healthy habitat area; - b. provide replacement fauna nesting boxes in the event of habitat tree loss in accordance with Planning scheme policy - Environmental areas; - c. undertake rehabilitation, revegetation and restoration in accordance with the South East Queensland Ecological Restoration Framework.

+Development ensures safe, unimpeded, convenient and ongoing wildlife movement and habitat connectivity by:

+- a. providing contiguous patches of habitat; - avoiding the creation of fragmented and isolated patches of habitat; - c. providing wildlife movement infrastructure; - d. providing replacement and rehabilitation planting to improve connectivity.

+Vegetation clearing and soil resource stability

+Development does not:

+a. result in soil erosion or land degradation; No example provided.

-Moreton Bay Regional Council Planning Scheme Proposed Amendment for Neighbourhood Development Plan Area No.1 (NDP1) of the Caboolture West Local Plan (and other consequential amendments to the MBRC Planning Scheme) - For State Approval August 2021 b. leave cleared land exposed for an unreasonable period of time but is rehabilitated in a timely manner.
+b. leave cleared land exposed for an unreasonable period of time but is rehabilitated in a timely manner.

-Vegetation clearing and water quality PO55 Development maintains or improves the quality of groundwater and surface water within, and downstream, of a site by: No example provided. a. ensuring an effective vegetated buffers and setbacks from waterbodies is retained to achieve natural filtration and reduce sediment loads; b. avoiding or minimising changes to landforms to maintain hydrological water flows; c. adopting suitable measures to exclude livestock from entering a waterbody where a site is being used for animal husbandry and animal keeping activities.
-PO56 Development minimises adverse impacts of stormwater run-off on water quality by: No example provided. a. minimising flow velocity to reduce erosion; b. minimising hard surface areas; c. maximising the use of permeable surfaces; d. incorporating sediment retention devices; e. minimising channelled flow
+Vegetation clearing and water quality

+Development maintains or improves the quality of groundwater and surface water within, and downstream, of a site by:

+- a. ensuring an effective vegetated buffers and setbacks from waterbodies is retained to achieve natural filtration and reduce sediment loads; - avoiding or minimising changes to landforms to maintain hydrological water flows: - c. adopting suitable measures to exclude livestock from entering a waterbody where a site is being used for animal husbandry and animal keeping activities.

+Development minimises adverse impacts of stormwater run-off on water quality by:

+- a. minimising flow velocity to reduce erosion; - b. minimising hard surface areas; - c. maximising the use of permeable surfaces; - d. incorporating sediment retention devices: - e. minimising channelled flow